franck-benault/creditCardFraudDetection/README.md

 The information value calculated on this new column is 1.117 (compared to the 1.907).
 ![image](https://github.com/franck-benault/creditCardFraudDetection/blob/main/imgs/FD01D-piediag-country-group.png)

+##### Use algorithm accepting categorical data
+There are two algorithms accepting directly the categorical data
+* Autogluon
+* CatBoost

+I haven't studied in this way further and I have used these algorithms with the categorical data already processed by grouping and one hot encoding.

 #### Transaction information enrichment
 The transaction information are not enough to detect correctly the fraudulent transactions.